Leonardo-Interactive/leonardo-texturing-blender-plugin/README.md

 ![Mesh Upload](docs/assets/upload_mesh.png)

 2. To preview the texture from one side of the model, explore the options in the **Preview** section.
+This will only generate a texture from one direction (that you can choose), which will be faster and cost less tokens so you can experiment with your prompt.

 ![Preview Section](docs/assets/preview_section.png)